Chart Color Schemes

 Tanunda is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Tanunda was found to have a below average level of cultural diversity, with 88.3% of its population born in Australia, 93.1% being citizens, and 96.6% speaking English only at home.
-The dominant religion in Tanunda is Christianity, comprising 56.6% of the population, compared to 47.1% across the Rest of SA.
-Regarding ancestry, the top three represented groups are Australian (28.9%), English (28.1%), and German (20.9%), which is significantly higher than the regional average of 14.2%.
+Tanunda's cultural diversity was found to be below average, with 88.3% of its population born in Australia, 93.1% being citizens, and 96.6% speaking English only at home.
+The dominant religion in Tanunda was Christianity, comprising 56.6% of the population, compared to 47.1% across Rest of SA.
+The top three ancestry groups were Australian (28.9%), English (28.1%), and German (20.9%), with German being substantially higher than the regional average of 14.2%.

 Frequently Asked Questions - Diversity